 Callum holds degrees in law and applied science from the University of Otago.
 He was admitted in 2017.

-Acting for a hire company in a claim for rectification of a mining equipment hire contract.
+Acting for a hire company in a claim seeking rectification of a mining equipment hire contract.

 Acting for an Australian distributor in proceedings alleging breach of an exclusivity provision in a distribution contract.